mjmasl01/Project_CV_Work/Bitcoin Sentiment Analysis Using Machine Learning and Azure Based ETL/README.md

 ## Project Overview

-This project explores the volatility of the cryptocurrency market—specifically Bitcoin—by building a real-time analytics pipeline on Microsoft Azure.
-The system integrates live market data and social sentiment to forecast price fluctuations and inform trading decisions.
+This project explores the volatility of the cryptocurrency market—specifically Bitcoin—by building a analytics pipeline on Microsoft Azure.
+The system integrates historical market data and social sentiment to forecast price fluctuations and inform trading decisions.

 ---

 ## Problem Statement

-- Bitcoin price movements are highly influenced by public sentiment and real-time macroeconomic news.
+- Bitcoin price movements are highly influenced by public sentiment and historical macroeconomic news.
 - Traditional financial analysis techniques lack the ability to detect or respond to sudden sentiment-driven shifts.
 - There is a gap in existing models regarding the integration of live sentiment data into market prediction systems.